samirthanedar/Recommending-Local-Politicians/README.md

 ## Findings:

 The model was able to separate democrats and republicans well and thus for moderate candidates it produces adequate recommendations.
 Sentiment analysis helps make better recommendations in most cases.
 However, the model with sentiment sometimes struggles to place far right and far left politicians.
 Occassionaly even, a far left person will get a recommendation to vote for a far right person.
 I think perhaps far left and far right people are both expressing a similar sentiment: distaste of the status quo government and for that reason the model thinks they are similar.
-Finally, the model does tend to be biased towards recommending democrats because there are more democratic politicians in the Bay Area and the democrats here tend to have more tweets than the republicans.
+Finally, the model tends to be biased towards recommending democrats because there are more democratic politicians in the Bay Area and the democrats in the region tend to have more tweets than the republicans.

 ## Navigating the Project Files: